SandroContreras/PowerBankController/README.md

 - Perform basic electrical and thermal validation under load
 - Apply practical design refinements based on test results

-## Lessons Learned
-This was my first time soldering.
-I quickly learned the soldering process through soldering the Battery Case Holders to the Charging Module.
-This project also taught me the importance of solder flux, both for creating clean joints and for desoldering.

 ## Data Flow

 <p align="center">